GNOME/gtk/docs/reference/gtk/gtk4-path-tool.rst

 ^^^^

-The ``info`` command shows various information about the given path, such as its bounding box and and its length.
+The ``info`` command shows various information about the given path, such as the number of contours, its bounding box and and its length.

 REFERENCES
 ----------